jaspervdj/hakyll/examples/hakyll/tutorials/part08.markdown

 - It is generally recommended to do a `./hakyll rebuild` before you deploy your site.

+After rebuilding your site, all files will look as "modified" to the filesystem.
+This means that when you upload your site, it will usually transfer all files -- this can generate more traffic than necessary, since it is possible that some files were not actually modified.
+If you use `rsync`, you can counter this using the `--checksum` option.

 ## Pretty URL's

 There is an option in Hakyll to produce pretty URL's, which is disabled by